 Your objective in educating your children is to keep pressing out the edges of their mental abilities.
 Work at this relentlessly, until you come to the outer edges of their brains and capacities and they simply are not capable of any more (at age 25 or so!).
 The LORD said to “take dominion” over the earth, and this includes the edges of everything – including educating your children.

-Let’s look at how to do that with your oldest daughter first, just as an example.
-This will show you how to move a child from area in which she is competent into a new area in which she is presently incompetent, so that she can expand into competence in many areas.
+Let’s look at how to do that with your oldest child first, just as an example.
+This will show you how to move a child from areas in which she is competent into a new area in which she is presently incompetent, so that she can expand into competence in many areas.

 She should train them cheerfully and humbly like this: first she shows them, and then she does it with them, and lastly she just watches and verbally corrects them, on every single step, from cracking an egg to boiling oatmeal.
 Have the two younger siblings rehearse and practice this same meal night after night, or every other night, or one week’s worth followed by the same menu next week, until they can do it with no elder’s supervision.
 Then they can turn around and teach it to the next child.